LinkedInLearning/cert-prep-terraform-associate-003-3330038/README.md

 # Cert Prep: Terraform Associate
 This is the repository for the LinkedIn Learning course Cert Prep: Terraform Associate.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+In this course, site reliability engineer and DevOps expert Helen Chukwukelu guides you through various aspects of Terraform.
+Gain an understanding of Infrastructure as Code (IaC), Terraform basics, and the core purpose of Terraform.
+Interact with modules, the core Terraform workflow, and Terraform outside the core workflow.
+Find out how to implement and maintain state, generate and modify configuration, and maximize Terraform Cloud capabilities.
+When you complete this course, you will have most of the skills and knowledge that you need to take the Terraform Associate Certification (003) exam, and you will also be able to leverage your knowledge to effectively automate and manage infrastructure in Terraform.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.